 Fluid Asset Management for Evolving Needs

 Andrews University’s Speech-Language Pathology & Audiology department has unique challenges and opportunities in asset management.
 Since they shift various materials around a fluid environment, they need to be able to track, manage, and maintain these materials across a variety of channels.
-Whether that’s tracking speech and language games at a local summer camp or therapy materials loaned out to other schools – Andrews needs a solution that’s scalable, flexible, and easily accessible.
+Whether that’s tracking speech and language games at a local summer camp or therapy materials loaned out to other schools – Andrews needed a solution that’s scalable, flexible, and easily accessible and that’s why they chose GoCodes.
+With GoCodes, they easily manage their equipment and ensure that the department is audit ready.
+That’s a win!

 Andrews Pushes Forward into the Future

-The Speech-Language Pathology & Audiology department offers a variety of community services both on and off campus.
-They are currently accepting new clients at The Speech and Hearing Clinic, which evaluates children and adults for speech, language and hearing concerns.
+What next?
+The Speech-Language Pathology & Audiology department are currently accepting new clients at The Speech and Hearing Clinic, which evaluates children and adults for speech, language and hearing concerns.
 And, they have open enrollment for all their summer camps.

 Educating speech-language pathologists is important enough.
 But Andrews wants its students to be a force for good in the world.
 And, that’s a goal we can all get behind.